hashicorp/nomad-guides/vault-examples/goapp/README.md

 To enable secure, auditable and easy access to your secrets, Nomad integrates with HashiCorp's Vault.
 Nomad servers and clients coordinate with Vault to derive a Vault token that has access to only the Vault policies the tasks needs.
 Nomad clients make the token available to the task and handle the tokens renewal.
 Further, Nomad's template block can retrieve secrets from Vault making it easier than ever to secure your infrastructure.

 ## Nomad-Vault Architecture
-1. Nomad server creates wrapped token scoped to job's requested vault policy.
-(Nomad server uses root or token role token).
+1. Nomad server creates wrapped token scoped to job's requested vault policy and sends to Nomad Client.
+(Nomad server uses root or token role token, details here: https://www.nomadproject.io/docs/vault-integration/index.html#required-vault-policies)
 2. Nomad client unwraps the wrapped token via Vault API.
 3. Nomad client injects unwrapped auth token into task (env variable).
 4. Task uses auth token to authenticate to Vault and read secrets.